 What Does Paper Tiger Mean?

 Paper tiger is an English translation of the Chinese word xhilaohu.
 The meaning of the word is juxtaposed to mean a strong but inefficient item.
-It can mean something that outwardly appears powerful but is frail or ineffective.
+It can mean something that outwardly appears powerful but is frail or ineffective and make order essay.

 The popularity of the word emanates from slogan popularized by Chinese head Mao Zedong.
 The fame of the saying was rampant with the Chinese leader.
 He goes down in history as a powerful leader who took on his rivals, including the US government.